-Question: Why did you guys get rid of comments on your website?
+Q: Why did you guys get rid of comments on your website?

 Ryan: If we got rid of comments, then how did you ask that question?

-Ryan: Well aren’t you Mr. Observant.
+Ryan: Well, aren’t you Mr. Observant!

-Joshua: Ryan, you can’t be belligerent to our readers.
+Joshua: Ryan, you can’t be belligerent to our readers!

-Ryan: Oh, sorry about that.
+Ryan: Oh—sorry about that.

-Joshua: There actually isn’t much of a difference between the two URLs.
-This site is officially theminimalists.com, but we also registered themins.com (for a few bucks per year with InMotion) so we could have a shortened URL if we needed it.
-For example, if we want to tell the world about our Tyler Durden Fight Club Minimalism article via twitter, we can use the shortened address http://themins.com/fc and it just forwards to the longer URL.
-Plus we kind of just liked the sound of themins.com.
+Joshua: There isn’t much difference between the two URLs: this site is officially TheMinimalists.com, but we also registered TheMins.com so we have a shortened URL if we need it.
+For example, if we want to tell the world about our “Fight Club’s Tyler Durden is a Minimalist” article via Twitter, we can use the shortened address http://themins.com/fc and it forwards to the longer URL.
+Plus, we like the sound of “TheMins.com.”

-Question: Who did the photography on your website?
+Q: Who did the photography on your website?

 Ryan: I did.
 I used a Polaroid camera and some cool Microsoft Paint effects to really spruce things up.
 Nice, huh?

-Question: How can I contact you guys?
+Q: How can I contact you guys?